 - Most of the unemployment provisions go through the end of 2020, in recognition of the temporary nature of this challenge

-Contact your state’s unemployment insurance benefits program to learn about and apply for these benefits.
-Find the link to apply for unemployment in your state in the grid below.
+Contact your state’s unemployment insurance benefits program by clicking on your state below to learn about and apply for these benefits.

-Due to high traffic, some state websites may temporarily be down.
+Note: due to high traffic, some state websites may temporarily be down as they update their applications to match the stimulus package.
 If you experience this problem for your state, please check back soon.

 The AMTA team has been working to gather state-based financial resources to share with massage therapists impacted by the COVID-19 crisis.
 We encourage you to check this page regularly for new information and resources that pertain to your state.

 Small Business Support

 Thank you to the nearly 70,000 massage therapists, along with our families, friends, clients and patients who joined AMTA’s outreach last spring to urge Congress to provide relief for our industry and the millions of other small businesses and self-employed Americans that are being devastated by the COVID-19 pandemic.

 Our collective voices helped educate Congress about the impact of COVID-19 on massage therapists, massage establishments, and massage schools and were part of the impetus for Congress to take additional action and address this crisis.